sai-manas/Churn-Predictor-ANN/README.md

 # Churn-Predictor-ANN
-Visit the web application: [Churn Predictor](https://churn-predictor-ann-nu6tgtwpyh7njgtjzbjt6z.streamlit.app/)
+Visit the web application: [Churn Predictor App](https://churn-predictor-ann-nu6tgtwpyh7njgtjzbjt6z.streamlit.app/)

 ## Description
 Churn Predictor - Web Application: Predict customer churn using an ANN model deployed in a user-friendly Streamlit app.
 The application leverages standard preprocessing techniques including label encoding, one-hot encoding, and scaling.
 Users can input customer details to predict churn probability with a dynamic and interactive interface.
 The model achieves an accuracy of 85%.